Benchmarks That Mirror the Market

 To create FH Benchmarks, we organize the claims data we receive by procedure code and geographic area.
 We group our data into 493 geozips—geographic areas typically based on the first three digits of a zip code or group of zip codes.
 FAIR Health employs a statistical outlier methodology to exclude any extremely low and extremely high values that might otherwise distort the distribution of data.
 Most of our benchmarks are based on a recent 12-month window of claims.
 Our FH® Charge Benchmarks and FH® Allowed Medical are refreshed every six months; our other FH® Allowed Benchmarks are refreshed annually.

-If the frequency of actual charges for a procedure in a geozip is insufficient, the charge benchmarks are derived by
+If the frequency of actual charges or allowed amounts for a procedure in a geozip is insufficient, the benchmarks are derived by

-using the charges for all procedures in a procedure code group within the geozip.
-First, the charge amounts are
+using the values for all procedures in a procedure code group within the geozip.
+First, the charge/allowed amounts are

 Learn more about the methodologies FAIR Health uses to create benchmarks.